 Yes.
 You may apply for asylum as a minor if you are under 18 years of age and want to have your own case separate from your parents or spouse.
 You may also apply for asylum as an unaccompanied minor if you are under 18 years of age; have no parent or legal guardian in the US that can provide care or custody; or were separated from your parent or legal guardian.
 Back to Asylum FAQs

 Asylum can only be filed if you are currently in the United States and preferably within one year of your entry into the U.S. If you require assistance from overseas, you would need to file for refugee status through a referral to the U.S. Refugee Admissions Program (USRAP) for consideration as a refugee.
 For more information on the referral criteria, see the USRAP Consultations and Worldwide Processing Priorities page.Back to Asylum FAQs

-You may still file your application and qualify for an exception to the one year deadline if you can prove that you were unable to file within the one year because of exceptional circumstances (changed or extraordinary circumstances).Back to Asylum FAQs
+You may still file your application after one year of coming to the U.S. and qualify for an exception to the one year deadline if you can prove that you were unable to file within the one year because of exceptional circumstances (changed or extraordinary circumstances).Back to Asylum FAQs

 If you are considering applying for asylum in the U.S. contact us today!
 Florida immigration attorneys Suzanne Vazquez and Maud Poudat are certified as experts in Immigration and Nationality Law by the FL Bar.
 Call us at (407) 674-6968 during office hours or fill out the online form provided on this page and we will call you right back.
 If you have an emergency after office hours please call or text us at (407) 925-2554 and we will contact you shortly.